 An Important Note On Mat Hygiene

 Finally, whichever mats you decide to use, you need to look after them.
+If you do not take care of the mats they’ll be unusable very soon.
+Even worse, they might become a breeding ground for fungi or bacteria which will empty an academy faster than you tap to an armbar.
 Yes, that involves cleaning them on a regular basis.
 No matter the brand or mat type, no mats are going to last you a lifetime.
 In order to get the most out of the mats, you need to know how to take care of them.

 Regular vacuuming is a given, there’s probably no need to even mention it.
 However, this is not the full extent of mat hygiene.
 Even with mats that have built-in antimicrobial surfaces, you need an extra wash to remove any potential germs.
 As such, a dilution of one part bleach to ten parts water can do the trick.
 So can a lot of commercial products.
 Just watch out for abrasive ones, as they can easily damage the mats.
 Spray them up and then wipe it all thoroughly.
 That way you’ll get years more out of your mats.

 Choosing the best Jiu-Jitsu mats for your academy or home shouldn’t be a hustle.
-That is why our best Brazilian Jiu-Jitsu mats guide is here to help you with your choices.
-All fo the mats above are tried and tested in grappling environments, and they’ve all passed with flying colors.
+That is why our best home mats guide is here to help you with your choices.
+All of the mats above are tried and tested in grappling environments, and they’ve all passed with flying colors.
 Moreover, keep an eye out as we constantly update our guide whenever great new options emerge!